Why Does EGR Valve Get Carbon Buildup On a 6.0 (Answered!)

 • Reinstall the EGR valve.

 Cleaning the EGR valve on a 6.0 or any other vehicle is much cheaper than actually replacing the EGR valve every time it gets clogged by carbon.
-So, each time you get a P0401, P0402, and P0404 trouble code, first clean the EGR valve and see if that fixed the issue.
+So, each time you get a P0401, P0402, and P0404 trouble code, first clean the EGR valve and see if that fixes the issue.
 Here is how to clean an EGR valve on a 6.0.

 1. Required tools for the task

-1. Wire brush (view on amazon.comOpens in a new tab.
+1. Wire brush (view on amazon.com)

-2. Liquid EGR valve cleaner (view on amazon.comOpens in a new tab.
+2. Liquid EGR valve cleaner (view on amazon.com)

-3. EGR valve o-ring kit (view on amazon.comOpens in a new tab.
+3. EGR valve o-ring kit (view on amazon.com)

 2. Open the hood and locate the EGR valve